The Beatles vs. The Chipmunks

 © Madeline Bocaro, 2018.
 No part of this site may be reproduced in whole or in part in any manner without permission of the copyright owner.

-I was five years old on February 9, 1964 – that infamous evening when Ed Sullivan introduced the Beatles on TV.
+I was five years old on February 9, 1964 – that historic evening when Ed Sullivan introduced the Beatles on TV.
 Nine months later, my favorite band was singing Beatles songs!

 My favorite recording artists at the time were Alvin & The Chipmunks.
-My mother let me stay up to watch The Beatles on The Ed Sullivan Show, but I did not yet know who they were, and was not impressed – although I could tell by the audience reaction that this was something big.
+My mother let me stay up to watch The Beatles on The Ed Sullivan Show.
+I did not yet know who they were, although I could tell by the audience reaction that this was something big.

 Back then, I didn’t know that other people could sing the same songs.
 And of course I was convinced that these songs belonged to the Chipmunks!